iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Tried to install on 2 different devices and app will only enable notifications on one of them.
+Update: 01/08/2021 Still unable to enable notifications on Xiaomi 10 Ultra<br> :date: __2021-01-08 11:08:20__

+> Garbage.
+Doesn't work.
+Incredible that money was spent on a useless app.
+It gives hope for no reason.
+You can't report positives.
+So it doesn't work.<br> :date: __2021-01-07 01:23:09__

+> Verification code???
+Never got it.
+Tried a bunch if times... how can this be effective when you can't even use the most basic part of the app?<br> :date: __2021-01-05 20:10:04__

+> Useless!
+As other reviewers stated, to enter positive results you need a code.
+My husband tested positive on 1-02-20, and the healthcare providers never reported his positive results to anyone.
+As a matter of fact, he has several coworkers that also tested positive and I don't think their positive results were reported either.
+No wonder covid keeps spreading in Maryland!
+Typical Maryland department of health.
+(Can't say that I am surprised!)<br> :date: __2021-01-05 12:51:58__

+> I have covid and need some kind of verification number to report my result.
+I don't have such a number and there is a useless help button that does not lead to any further information about getting a number.<br> :date: __2021-01-05 03:20:10__

 > App is dependent on assumptions.
 The sensitivity and specificity of COVID19/SARS2 testing done by PCR is questionable.
 It is traditionally a quantitative test NOT a qualitative one used for ID.
 Viral culture is the gold standard.
 App presumably works by your phone's bluetooth communication with COVID + patient's phone.
 This function may not work properly.
 I have my doubts.
 Anyway, most people survive.
 Infectious disease has been part of the human condition since the beginning of time.<br> :date: __2021-01-02 08:26:35__

 > This app is WORTHLESS, a family member of mine has COVID and it's impossible to use the app.
 The verification codes do not work and there is no way to problem solve.<br> :date: __2020-12-30 17:04:22__